 Put ramekins on a baking sheet.
 Bake for 25-35 minutes, until puffed and golden.
 Remove from oven, and let stand for 5 minutes.
 With a flexible spatula, remove strata to

-With 16 stations across North Carolina, it’s easier than ever to explore North Carolina by train.
-In fact, between Raleigh and Charlotte alone there are nine stops.
-First up?
-We’re heading to downtown Durham.
-The former tobacco town’s history and heart are on full display as your train zips into Main Street’s train station.
+Travel to Bull City by train, and the former tobacco town’s history and heart are on full display as your train zips into Main Street’s Durham station.
 Durham Performing Arts Center (DPAC), with its gleaming glass and sloped-roof glory, shines as an example of the area’s revitalization.
 And downtown streets buzzing with pedestrians reveal the city’s support of a growing community of artists and makers.

-Durham’s train station was originally built in 1897 by the American Tobacco Company, and its arched entryways, intricate brickwork, and decorative “chimneys” that march down the building’s roofline harken back to days when craftsmanship was put into buildings even as utilitarian as warehouses.
+The Durham station was originally built in 1897 by the American Tobacco Company.
+Its arched entryways, intricate brickwork, and decorative “chimneys” that march down the building’s roofline harken back to days when craftsmanship was put into buildings even as utilitarian as warehouses.

 From Durham’s train station, which was originally built in 1897 by the American Tobacco Company, you’re only steps away from the local arts and culture scene. photograph by NC By Train